R35007/To-Do-List/README.md

 # What-To-Do

-> Cant't track your tasks.
+> Cannot track your tasks.
 Then you must know **`What To Do`**

-**`What To Do`** is simple Tool which helps to track your daily task status and helps to remember what thing you have next in ypur pipline.
+**`What To Do`** is simple Tool which helps to track your daily task status and helps to remember what thing you have next in your pipeline.

-You could prioritize your task and can also set the status to open, inprogress and done.
+You could prioritize your task and can also set the status to open, in progress and done.
 Know your target and act accordingly.
 You can also allocate a future task to your list.